sebe2603/modify-values-lcd/README.md

 # Modifying-Values

 This project is designed for the **FRDM-KL05Z microcontroller** and demonstrates how to modify numerical values displayed on a screen using buttons and a touch panel.
+🎓 This project was created as part of a university course.

 ## 🛠️ Hardware Requirements